 As a more recent bit of official documentation, NSF has still been referencing it, in the official Antarctic Treaty information exchange there has been a communications "Attachment A" which lists the radio call signs (at the top of the pages), equipment used and frequencies monitored by the 3 stations.
 If you go to the NSF Antarctic Treaty Information Exchange page, the "2007-2008 Plans" page is the most recent one that includes an "Attachment A, Station Communications Forms."
 Yes, NSF is a bit behind in posting this stuff :) There used to be automated radio beacons at airfields that would continuously transmit the call signs in Morse Code for aircraft to home in on.

 Nowadays there are 4-letter airfield codes for the various airfields, kept by the International Civil Aviation Organization (ICAO) (a United Nations organization based in Montreal).
-Antarctica (or at least the NZ territory) falls under the New Zealand scheme where the first 2 letters are NZ, so McMurdo's airfield code is NZCM (well there are several more for the various runways) and Pole is NZSP.
-The Australian blue ice runway near Casey (Wilkins Runway) has an ICAO code of YWKS (Australia codes start with the letter Y) and Novo apparently has the code AQ-0001.
+Antarctica (or at least the NZ territory) falls under the New Zealand scheme where the first 2 letters are NZ, so McMurdo's airfield codes are NZCM for Williams Field and NZFX for Phoenix Airfield (the now-closed Pegasus Airfield was NZPG).
+Pole is NZSP.
+Wilkins Runway, the Australian blue ice runway near Casey, has an ICAO code of YWKS (Australia codes start with the letter Y) and Novo apparently has the code AQ-0001.